vicki-carrica/NSMRL-Project/README.md

 </br>
 **Battery**
 </br>
-The 'Help' button causes a pop up to display input information explaining what each input means as well as instructions on how to use the application.
+The battery percentage is displayed directly under the 'Help' button as both a number and a slider.
+The number text turns green when it the battery and plugged in and charging and black otherwise.
 </br>

+### Graph Tab